Skip to content

 COIN

-r.a.g.e is an independently run glassblowing studio in Coburg North, Melbourne — led by renowned glass artist Ruth Allen.
-With over 35 years of experience, she has cultivated a strong reputation for stewarding cutting-edge projects, all while maintaining technical excellence and a staunch community-building mindset.
-Alongside her team of five, r.a.g.e is paving the way forward for safeguarding the ancient craft of hot glass, and innovating the contemporary hot glass landscape in Australia.
+rage is an independently run hot glass studio in Coburg North, Melbourne – led by renowned glass artist Ruth Allen.
+With over 35 years of experience, she has cultivated a strong reputation for stewarding cutting-edge projects, while maintaining technical excellence and a staunch community-building mindset.
+Alongside her small team, rage is paving the way forward for safeguarding the ancient craft of hot glass, and innovating the contemporary glass art and design landscape in Australia.

 The Glass Epicentre will feature state-of-the-art hot glass facilities.
-It will provide hands-on education for both emerging and established artists, with workshops for all skill levels and an intensive traineeship program for dedicated artisans.
+It will provide hands-on education for both emerging and established artists, with workshops for all skill levels and an intensive mentorship program for dedicated artisans.
 A professional gallery space will host exhibitions by both national and international artists, showcasing all mediums.
-By expanding our facilities, we will build on our legacy of enabling ambitious projects across art and design while securing a vibrant future for cross-disciplinary collaboration in Melbourne.
+By investing in specialised facilities, we will build on our legacy of enabling ambitious projects across art and design while securing a vibrant future for cross-disciplinary collaboration in Melbourne.
 The Glass Epicentre will be a hub where technical skill meets creative innovation, fostering bold partnerships and experimental practice in our city.

 As a certified Social Enterprise, we are structured to reinvest the majority of our profits directly into community building and sustainability practices.

-Support for this project is fully tax-deductible under DGR1 status, auspiced through the Australian Cultural Fund — ensuring a trusted framework for giving.
+Support for this project over $2 is fully tax-deductible under DGR1 status, auspiced through the Australian Cultural Fund — ensuring a trusted framework for giving.
 We hope you will join us.

 The Glass Epicentre will be nestled within the lands of the Wurundjeri people of the East Kulin Nation.
 We acknowledge their long lineage of arts and culture, as traditional custodians of the land.